-In my second year of university, my new dormmate showed up with a brand new
+In my second year of university, my dormmate showed up with a brand new

 Fuji America touring bike.
-On the weekends he'd load her up and off he'd go, exploring Wake County, camping and cycling through the countryside.
+On the weekends he'd load her up and off he'd go, exploring Wake County, camping and cycling through the countryside of North Carolina.
 I was completely envious.

 But by 1998 and nearly 20 years, the miles had taken its toll on her natural good looks.
 I sent her back down to